 But used cars are a different story.
 You usually don’t know anything about the person, or people, who owned it before you.
 That means you don’t know if it got regular oil changes, or was driven harshly.
 And a used car doesn’t necessarily come with a warranty, which makes things even more dicey.
 Of course, that’s offset by the fact that a used car is almost always much less expensive than a similar new one, but that’s small comfort if you’re facing a $5,000 repair.

-Some used cars do come with warranties.
+Yep, you can.
+Some used cars come with warranties.
 Some still have the balance of the factory warranty because they’re still new enough and with a low enough mileage to still be covered.
 Others are what’s called CPO, for Certified Pre Owned.
 That’s a factory-backed program where dealership technicians will go over the used car, making sure everything’s up to snuff and fixing anything that isn’t right.
 CPO cars almost always come with an extended warranty that adds years and mileage to the factory warranty.

 But what if your used car was sold as-is, with no warranty at all?
 There’s still an option for you, and that’s called a vehicle service contract, which is often inaccurately known as an extended warranty.